ashutoshtiwari13/SocialNetwork_Analyser/README.md

 ## Problem Statement

-> If we want to know who is most central in a network, that seems like an easy question, just count how many people they are linked to, right?
+> If we want to know who is the most central in a network, that seems like an easy question, just count how many people they are linked to, right?
 But what if they are only linked to people who are disconnected themselves?
-This provides a solution to this.
+The analyser provides a solution to this with succinct visualization.